NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Wine Room Dimensions for Optimal Cooling Efficiency

 The size of your wine cellar affects the choice and efficiency of your cooling system.
 Larger cellars require more powerful units and better insulation to maintain consistent temperature and humidity.
-For optimal cooling efficiency:
+For optimal cooling efficiency, keep the cellar under 500 sq ft if possible, use high-quality insulation and vapor barriers, and avoid placing wine cellars on upper floors unless the structure can support the weight.

 Structural Considerations and Weight: Protecting Your Home and Collection